Sometimes counted as the ninth Discworld

 - False Reassurance: Lavaeolus, an Odysseus parody, asks Rincewind if he'll get home all right.
 Rincewind figures that You Can't Fight Fate and tells him yes, and they'll write stories about him getting home.

 - Fountain of Youth: What Ponce da Quirm is searching for.
 In a typically Pratchett subversion, he actually finds it - but his soul in Hell muses that someone should've told him 'boil the water first'.

 - Good Old Ways

-- Humans Are Bastards: Astfgl recommends learning from humans in order to inflict really horrible torment.
+- Humans Are the Real Monsters: Astfgl recommends learning from humans in order to inflict really horrible torment.

 - Identical Grandson: In an extreme example, Rincewind's distant ancestor Lavaeolus bears a passing resemblance.
 He also shares Rincewind's keen survival instinct as well as, judging by his ten-year journey home, Rincewind's bad luck.
 Not to mention his name, if you speak Latin...
 Er, Latatian.

 - Kicked Upstairs: Astfgl's final fate.
 Subverted in that he's quite happy there.